Barunguba Montague Island Nature Reserve

 No visit to Barunguba Montague Island is complete without an encounter with the resident New Zealand and Australian fur seals.

 Only available in Summer, take an evening guided tour to the island with NSW National Parks guides to observe the little penguins as they return to their nesting grounds for the night.

 Observe whales during the spring migration which sees thousands of whales travel past the island annually.
 You can spot whales from land but there is nothing quite like seeing humpback whales up close.

 Take a fishing trip with one of the local Narooma fishing charter operators.

 Overnight island stays

-NSW National Parks & Wildlife Service offers the opportunity to stay in wither the Head Lighthouse Keeper’s cottage or in the Assistant’s cottage.
+NSW National Parks & Wildlife Service offers the opportunity to stay in either the Head Lighthouse Keeper’s cottage or in the Assistant’s cottage.
 The heritage cottages have been restored with modern conveniences that will make your stay comfortable and relaxed.

-This is a genuine bucket list experience and one that offers a unique package of almost complete solitude, magnificent ocean vistas, an amazing variety of wildlife, and luxury heritage accommodation.
+Staying on the Barunguba Montague Island Nature Reserve is a genuine bucket list experience and one that offers a unique package of almost complete solitude, magnificent ocean vistas, an amazing variety of wildlife, and luxury heritage accommodation.